Fisayomi-h/tech-portfolio-analysis/README.md

 1. **Python (Core Engine):** Data manipulation and matrix mathematics.
 2. **Pandas & NumPy:** Financial time-series analysis and return calculations.
 3. **Matplotlib & Seaborn:** Visualizing the Efficient Frontier and Stock Correlations.
-4. **SciPy/Monte Carlo Simulation:** Running 2,000+ portfolio iterations to identify the optimal "Frontier."
+4. **SciPy/Monte Carlo Simulation:** Running 2,000+ portfolio iterations to identify the optimal Frontier.

 ##  ACTION
 1. **Data Engineering:** Pivoted raw data into a time-series format and calculated daily percentage changes.
-2. **Risk Assessment:** Conducted a correlation analysis to identify how these tech giants move in tandem.
+2. **Risk Assessment:** Conducted a correlation analysis to identify how these tech giants move together.
 3. **Trend Signal Development (Predictive):** Integrated 20-day and 50-day Moving Averages to identify Regime Shifts.
 I utilized these as predictive lead indicators to determine when momentum was exhausting and a defensive pivot was required.
 4. **Efficient Frontier Simulation:** Developed a Monte Carlo simulation to generate 2,000 random weight combinations.
 5. **Optimization:** Identified the **Maximum Sharpe Ratio** portfolio, the "North Star" where return-per-unit-of-risk is at its peak.